 Prepare interim reports for principal investigators, industry sponsors and Institutional Review Board to ensure that each project is moving toward timely completion.

-Manage complex clinical research protocols successfully and meet all regulatory and compliance guidelines.
+Conduct complex clinical research protocols successfully and meet all regulatory and compliance guidelines.

 Maintain direct communication with faculty members within and external to the Division of Oncology, UW departments, funding sponsors and research collaborators in support of individual studies and the entire research program.